Plotting and Programming in Python: Introduction, Variables, and DataFrames

 myval = 1

 If you run the assignment cell first and then run print(myval), it works.
-To check that a notebook runs cleanly from top to bottom, use:
+To check that a notebook runs cleanly from top to bottom, use the icon showing two arrows.
+If you have over it, it says “Restart the kernal and run all cells”.
+This ensures everything is ran in the correct order.

 Variables can be used in calculations.